dbd-challenge/dbdc3/docs/how_to_submit_runs.md

 Please freeze your programs once you have unzipped the evaluation data.
 You can only fix trivial mistakes after you see the evaluation data.

-See [Dataset](datasets) for the descriptions of the data in the formal-run.
+See the [dataset section](https://dbd-challenge.github.io/dbdc3/datasets) for the descriptions of the data in the formal-run.

 To make the evaluation process as fair as possible, we do not include reference dialogue breakdown labels in the evaluation data.
 We replace all reference labels with "`O`".